worldflora/wfo-docs/docs/contributor-guides/taxonomic_contributor_guide.md

 - Rhakhis handbook can be found here - [Rhakhis handbook](https://plant-list-docs.rbge.info/rhakhis/)
 - Sandbox can be found here - [Rhakhis sandbox](https://rhakhis.rbge.info/rhakhis/ui/)

-The WFO has a monthly IPNI workflows to bring in newly published and historic names that are found in the literature.
-This workflow also brings in nomenclatural corrections and edits provided by the IPNI team.
-New names are added to Rhakhis and a monthly email is send to notify the TEN community and csv with those new names is provided to TENs via the TEN respitory on Github.

 ~~All data submitted for the WFO Taxonomic Backbone must be in the form of a Darwin Core Archive (DwCA) and comply with WFO data formatting and controlled vocabularies provided below.
 This document provides instructions and information to assist in the preparation of the required DwCA file for the taxonomic backbone.
 After authorization and registration with the WFO Gatekeeper, as described in the General Guidelines, a TEN (as Taxonomic Data Provider) can either work with the data they already hold or ask the WFO Gatekeeper to provide an extract of the current WFO Taxonomic Backbone data, to be used as a starting point to import into their database system.
 In the latter case, the name data will come from the WFO Taxonomic Backbone with a unique WFO Identifier (WFO-ID).
 Alternatively, the Data Provider may submit a file containing just a list of names which will be matched to the WFO Taxonomic Backbone and WFO-IDs assigned to the names.
 A Name Matching Response File will be returned containing all the submitted names along with WFO-ID for names that matched, and a Comments field describing the match or non-match results and any data issues.
 New names submitted by a TEN will be assigned new WFO-IDs.~~